gyscos/zstd-rs/zstd-safe/zstd-sys/Readme.md

 # zstd-sys

 This is the low-level auto-generated binding to the [zstd] library.
-You probably don't want to use this library directly; instead, look at [zstd-rs].
+You probably don't want to use this library directly; instead, look at [zstd-rs] or [zstd-safe].

 # Compile it yourself